Georgia CPA Exam Requirements

 A Bachelor's degree from a regionally or nationally accredited college or university with 20 hours of Accounting above the elementary level.

 If you meet the educational requirements, submit your application to the CPA Examination Services Georgia Coordinator in Nashville, Tennessee.
-The application fee will be $150 and the exam fees will be $729.08 for a total of $879.08.
+The application fee will be $150 and the exam fees will be $734.10 for a total of $884.10.
 Allow up to two weeks from receipt of application, fees and transcripts for processing.
 You are able to apply for one or more sections of the exam at a time; however, you are advised to only apply for a section of the examination if you are ready to take it within the next six months.
 Your name on the application should exactly match your name on your primary form of identification, which is usually your driver's license.
 At this time you should also begin planning your study approach by making inquiries into CPA reviews available in your area.
-The Becker CPA Review offers classes live, online or self-study to accommodate the needs of all candidates.
+The Becker CPA Review offers classes live or online to accommodate the needs of all candidates.

 Contact any educational institutions attended and request that transcripts be forwarded to the CPA Examination Services for their evaluation.
 If you do not expect any problems in processing your application it is best to make plans to start your review at this time.
 The Becker CPA Review will significantly increase your chances of passing the exam.